napolitano/cordova-plugin-intent/README.md

 ## Limitations

-The plugin is a bare-bones implementation to help me with my projects.
+The plugin is a bare-bones implementation to help me with __my__ projects.
 The intent passed to JavaScript is not a complete serialized object.
 The code should receive some refactorings and would benefit from a better JSON library like gson or similar.
-And at least more tests could be added and of course a iOS implementation to streamline JavaScript implementation.
+Test would be nice too.

-# iOS Hint
+# iOS

 On iOS the method "window.handleOpenURL" is your friend.
 This method will be triggered if someone uses "Open in" to share content to your app.